carlsonp/kort/README.md

 6. Edit the `adminPassword` value in `app.js`.

+7. Optionally set `allowUserRegistration` in `app.js` to allow users to register.
+Otherwise users can only be created by accounts with 'admin' access.

-7. Optionally setup Google authentication.
+8. Optionally setup Google authentication.
 [See the wiki for details](https://github.com/carlsonp/kort/wiki/Setting-up-Google-Authentication).

-8. Run `npm install` on the commandline.
+9. Run `npm install` on the commandline.
 This will install the dependencies into the `node_modules` folder.

-9. Run `node app.js` from the main directory.
+10. Run `node app.js` from the main directory.
 This will start the NodeJS server on the default port 3000.
 You can connect via http://localhost:3000

-10. The default admin user in `app.js` will be created upon first launch.
+11. The default admin user in `app.js` will be created upon first launch.
 Use this user to login.

 <a name="Support"/>